 Unlike a few decades ago, Samet island has become quite developed.
 Even if you go there unprepared, you can pretty much find whatever you need – ATM’s, convenient stores like 7Eleven, pharmacies or internet cafés.

 Most of these are located near the main pier on Hat Sai Kaew Beach.

 If you’re looking for a high-end accommodation and if the price isn’t an issue, then we recommend Paradee Resort.
 Otherwise, pick a hotel that has at least a 3-star rating.
 For a quieter and more secluded beach, choose a hotel on Ao Prao.

 But if you prefer to be close to all the action, then stay at one of the resorts on Ao Phai or Ao Tubtim which are frequented by gay visitors.

-For our list of recommended hotels and to make a reservation, visit the Gay Koh Samet – Hotels page.
+For a list of recommended hotels on Koh Samet and to make a reservation, visit our Gay Koh Samet Hotels page.

 Visitors go to Koh Samet all year round, with peak months from November to April.
 Low period starts from May until September which is the rainy season; but even then, the island has much less rain than other islands in Thailand.

 Tourists should, however, be careful of occasional storms.